 What Is Wearable Technology in Healthcare?

 Basically, the term “wearables” refers to the Internet of Things solutions that combine hardware, software, and app development.
-In healthcare, it’s a network of electronic devices, usually worn by a patient, and user inteface, frequently mobile applications, connected to the cloud that collect, transmit, and analyze personal health data.
+In healthcare, it’s a network of electronic devices, usually worn by a patient, and user interfaces, frequently mobile applications, connected to the cloud that collect, transmit, and analyze personal health data.

 These gadgets have embedded smart sensors that allow for measuring and monitoring vital physical parameters like heart rate, blood pressure, or body temperature.
 Of course, this information and more can also be gathered by other medical IoT devices like hearables or ingestibles.
 However, it’s the wearable health technology that remains the most popular so far.